libofang/word2vecPM/README.md

 The java code in ContextPairGenerator folder can be used for generating input collection.

-It can be used to generate linear and dependency context type, as well as two context representations.
+One can select which context type (linear or dependency) and context representations (word or structured word) for word-context pairs.
 One can also choose the generated collection (for GSG or GBOW).

 Note that [Stanford CoreNLP](http://stanfordnlp.github.io/CoreNLP/) is needed for running this code.